SumitKatuwal3382/SumitKatuwal3382.github.io/pages/about-my-mentor.md

 graduate_mentor:
   name: Daniel Owolabi
-  title: Maters Student, Advanced Computinh
+  title: Masters Student, Advanced Computing
   image: /assets/images/graduate-student-mentor.jpg
   website: https://gradmentor.example.com
   bio: |
-    Jordan Bailey is a PhD candidate in Electrical Engineering, focused on energy-efficient neuromorphic computing.
-Her research explores how brain-inspired hardware can improve the performance and sustainability of edge AI systems and intelligent devices.
+    Daniel Owolabi is a masters student with the major in Advanced Computing at Morgan State University.

     Beyond the lab, Jordan has been a hands-on mentor—guiding me through research, publishing, and grad school preparation.
 Her support has been instrumental in helping me grow both technically and professionally, always encouraging thoughtful problem-solving and a deeper understanding of the field.